 The command primitive says to put the packet into the variable named “working_tm_adb”.
 Note that the guard is able to refer to an argument of the command that triggers the transition.

-When the transition occurs, it executes the activity named “update_TM_ADB” The “SendParameterPrimitive” in this activity can carry an optional “transaction” attribute to indicate that the telemetry is a response to a “SendCommandPrimitive” with the same “transaction” attribute value defined elsewhere in the SEDS.
-See Section 4.2.2.
+When the transition occurs, it executes the activity named “update_TM_ADB”.

 Mapping from Device-Specific to Functional Interface